CheckiO/EoC-battle/README.md

 *verification/src/fight_handler.py FightHandler.subscribe(event_name, item_id, lookup_key, data)* is responsable for subscription. lookup_key is a unique key for client.
 This key is needed to recognize event on the client side when it raise.

 *verification/src/fight_events.py FightEvent* assigned to FightHandler through the attribute `self.event`.
 Function `setup` configures all the event types.
-Function `add_checker` has 3 arguments: event_name - unique name of the event, checker - function that checkes is the given FightItem is ready to receive a given event_data, and data - function that generates data for raised event.
+Function `add_checker` has 3 arguments: event_name - unique name of the event, checker - function that checkes is the given FightItem is ready to receive event using given event_data, and data - function that generates data for raised event.
 All the events are checking in the end of frame calculation.

-Every new subscription will be added into dict EVENTS of object FightHandler.
-It is dict of list {event name : list of subscriptions}.
-That is pretty much it.
-Usually in the end on frame calculation we have list of function which starts with `_send` those functions are using function `_send_event_` in order to raise an event to the subscribers

-*verification/src/fight_handler.py FightHandler._send_event(event_name, check_function, data_function)* the function simply go through all the subscriptions for event name, if check_function returns True - data function generates data for the receiver and send it back. check_function and data_function receive two argumants - event (dict with data that was setted up during event setup) receiver (fight item for testing)

 One important thing.
 Every time when system sends event data it also send information about the map and units on the map.
 And detail information about reveiver.